ADA-GWU/a1-db-migration-ekhairov4591/README.md

 # Migration & Rollback Scripts for POM_DB

-These scripts implement migration & rollback POM_DB for Production & Operations Mgmt.
+These scripts implement migration & rollback in a DB for Production & Operations Mgmt.

 ## Installation